alexostn/miniRT_decoded/docs/parser/README.md

 # Parser Documentation Index

-This directory contains comprehensive documentation of the parser architecture using different diagram types.
-Each view highlights different aspects of the system.
+This directory contains comprehensive documentation of the parser architecture, testing, and validation.

 ## Quick Navigation

+### Architecture & Design

 | Documentation | Type | Best for |
 |---------------|------|----------|